 It helps de-mat the coat, protects the hairs from dirt longer than if you didn’t use it.
 Spray a section of coat, brush and move on.

 Once you’ve tried it, you may want to get the bottle of concentrate and dilute it yourself.
+A quick grooming tip for shelties is, if you are working in a room with a hard floor, this silicon spray can make the floor really slick and slippery.

 If you have used a conditioner after the bath, plain water in the spray bottle should work just fine.
 Just another grooming tip for shelties to save a few pennies.